 Festivals, particularly the largest ones, can also be pricey.
 The average low-end price to attend Coachella is $627, which indicates that all of the attendees have at least some level of disposable income that they are willing to part with.

-Elements of a Successful Music Festival Experiential Activation
+Elements of Successful Music Festival Brand Activations

 Now that we understand how lucrative music festivals can be for experiential marketing campaigns, let’s take a look at brands who have incorporated the elements needed for a successful activation.